 EXCHANGE RATE: The current exchange rate as of January 16, 2021, is 613.71 colones to $1 (US).

 Do not exchange your US$ for Costa Rican currency in the U.S. before leaving.
 The US dollar (cash) can easily be exchanged here at a fair rate.
 When you exchange your US$ for any foreign currency in the U.S. you receive approximately 30% less of your dollars.

 Airport currency exchange offices in the U.S. offer about 25% less.
 Hotels here generally will exchange your US$ to “Colones” but they will usually use a slightly lower exchange rate of about 1% less as a commission for handling the transaction.
 Many hotels offer the “official exchange rate of the day”, while others offer slightly higher or slightly lower rates.

+CREDIT CARDS: AMEX, VISA, and Master Card credit/debit cards are widely accepted in retail establishments, restaurants, hotels, gas stations, etc. VISA is currently the most widely accepted.
 ATM’s are also available in major cities accepting Visa, and others accepting only Master Card.
 Some accept both.
 Amex is also fairly well accepted, but not as much as Visa & MC.